H3llKa1ser/B00t2R00t/Cloud Penetration Testing/AWS (Amazon Web Services)/Virtual Private Cloud (VPC)/Definition.md

 ### Overall, Amazon VPC provides a flexible and scalable networking infrastructure for deploying and managing your AWS resources in a secure and isolated environment.
 It is a fundamental building block of cloud computing on the AWS platform, enabling you to build highly available, scalable, and secure applications in the cloud.

+### In simpler terms:

+ - Used to create an isolated infrastructure within the cloud, including subnets and so on.

+ - If the VPC has an internet gateway, means its a public subnet

+ - Every VPC can have Network ACL's